alchemyplatform/aa-sdk/site/packages/aa-signers/lit-protocol/authenticate.md

 # authenticate

-`authenticate` is a method on the `LitSigner` which leverages the `Lit Protocol sdk` to authenticate a user.
-Before accessing other methods on the class, this method **MUST** be called, such as signing messages or typed data or accessing user details.
+`authenticate` is a method on the `LitSigner` which leverages the Lit Protocol SDK to authenticate a user.
+Before accessing other methods on the class, such as signing messages or typed data or accessing user details, this method **MUST** be called.

 ## Usage